Bletchley: Civil parishes: Bletchley and Fenny Stratford, and West Bletchley

 The districts that make up Bletchley and Fenny Stratford CP are: Brickfields (includes the Blue Lagoon), Central Bletchley, Denbigh (including Denbigh North), Eaton Manor, Fenny Stratford, Granby, Manor Farm, Mount Farm, Newton Leys and Water Eaton (includes "Lakes Estate").
 At the 2011 Census, the population of the parish was 15,313.

 West Bletchley CP covers that part of Milton Keynes that is south of Standing Way (A421), west of the West Coast Main Line and north of the Varsity Line.
 At the 2011 Census, the population of the parish was 15,313.
 The districts and neighbourhoods in the parish are: Church Green (including Bletchley Park); Far Bletchley; Old Bletchley; West Bletchley (district); Whaddon (ward around Whaddon Way, not to be confused with nearby Whaddon in Aylesbury Vale).

+In 1961 the parish of Bletchley had a population of 17,095.
+The parish was abolished on 1 April 1974 and became an unparished area of the Milton Keynes district, but was re-established as two separate parishes in 2001.